 The poor environmental and ethical record within the banking industry, or good record but slightly behind with the technology (Triodos), leaves a gaping hole for the likes Starling or Monzo to fill.
 These technology-based disrupter banks have a pristine opportunity to buck the trend and really set their stalls out as an ethical bank primed for the future.

-Switching banks is now a much easier process thanks to the Current Account Switch Service, but many people will never bother doing it.
+Switching banks is now a much easier process thanks to the Current Account Switch Service.
 If Starling can get the younger generation on board through its clear ethical and environmental stance, as well as being a fantastic bank to keep money in (which is its primary objective), the future could be much brighter for Starling, society and the environment.